Giving the Toughest Feedback

 Psychological safety, core engagement, empowerment, and fierce communication are all north-star principles for my leadership style.
 Yet in this crucial moment, I didn’t practice what I teach.
 I chose efficiency over empathy, confusing directness with one-way communication.

 The cost was huge.
 It damaged a relationship I valued, hurt trust, and the feedback ultimately landed as judgment rather than opportunity for change and growth.
-In this failure, I learned something vital: true leadership isn’t just about having the courage to give hard feedback - it’s about that moment and the moments that follow.
+In this failure, I learned something vital: true leadership isn’t just about having the courage to give hard feedback - it’s about that moment and the moments after that make feedback effective and keep high trust and safety.

 This is how I’m changing my approach to difficult conversations.